WELCOME TO OAPABA

 The Oregon Asian Pacific American Bar Association (OAPABA) is a fast-growing community of APA attorneys, and serves as the Oregon affiliate of the National Asian Pacific American Bar Association, which represents the interests of over 40,000 attorneys worldwide.

 Need Skills?
 Save these dates!

-Congratulations to Liani Reeves on being the 2015 Oregon Women Lawyers Judge Mercedes Diez Award winner!
+Congratulations to Liani Reeves on being the 2015 Oregon Women Lawyers Judge Mercedes Deiz Award winner!

 The Judge Mercedes Deiz Award recognizes an individual who has made an outstanding contribution to promoting minorities in the legal profession and in the community.
-Well deserved Liani!
+A well-deserved award for Liani!

-CONGRATULATIONS TO OAPABA BOARD MEMBERS, HONG DAO, LIANI REEVES, and KIM SUGAWA-FUJINAGA, Oregon State Bar Award Recipients!
+CONGRATULATIONS TO OAPABA MEMBERS, HONG DAO, LIANI REEVES, AND KIM SUGAWA-FUJINAGA, Oregon State Bar Award Recipients!

 Hong Dao is the recipient of the OSB President’s Public Service Award, which honors attorneys for their commitments to public service and pro bono work.
 Liani Reeves and Kim Sugawa-Fujinaga are co-recipients of the OSB President’s Diversity & Inclusion Award, which recognizes members who have made significant contributions to the goal of increasing minority representation in the legal profession.